aka: Everythings Better With Muppets

 - Kermit the Frog shows up to help Jack with the eulogy for the last Mrs. Donaghy.
 This is treated the same as if Jack had invited anyone to help.

-- The season 5 episode of The West Wing titled "Eppur Si Muove" had the first lady appear on Sesame Street.
-A terrible season for the show, but the scenes on Sesame Street rocked.
+- The Season 5 episode of The West Wing titled "Eppur Si Muove" had the first lady appear on Sesame Street.
 Crowning Moment of Awesome when C.J.
 Craig (Allison Janney) had a brief run-in with Big Bird.

 - Studio DC Almost Live put Muppets and Disney Channel stars together.